Why the Happiest and Unhappiest Careers Are Unique to You

 A great career won't fix a rotten marriage, but a good career can make it easier to focus on your marriage.
 A career that is perfect for your personality still won't bring you happiness if you've got other problems that you need to solve.
 Get out of debt, get counseling, and get away from toxic people.
 Fixing these matters will make every job happier.

 Look around.
 Talk to people.
-When business networking is encouraged, this is what advisors are talking about—talk to people to identify your potential happiest career and to learn what jobs are available.
-Yes, you network to find specific jobs and help others find work, but you also use your network to find out what is available.
+When business networking is encouraged, this is what advisors are talking about—talking to people to identify your potential happiest career and to learn what jobs are available.
+Yes, your network to find specific jobs and help others find work, but you also use your network to find out what is available.

 Career day at your high school or college just won't cut it.
-When you let people know what your talents and needs are, and ask them if they know anybody with similar talents, you'll find that doors open up.
-And then, you can talk with those people about what they do.
-Guaranteed there is a job out there that uses your talents.
+When you let people know what your talents and needs are and ask them if they know anybody with similar talents, you'll find that doors open up.
+And then, you can talk to those people about what they do.